redcartel/node-express-typescript-starter-2022/README.md

 ## Deployment

-Has been tested on DigitalOcean's app PaaS.
+Deployment has been tested DigitalOcean's app PaaS with linked github & with the Docker image.

-Docker coming soon.

 ## Visual Studio Code